SpatialKey/skdm/README.md

 # Introduction
-The SpatialKey Data Import API (http://support.spatialkey.com/dmapi) allows developers to programmatically create and update CSV data or Shapefiles in SpatialKey without having to login.
+The [SpatialKey Data Management REST API](http://support.spatialkey.com/dmapi) allows developers to programmatically create and update CSV data or Shapefiles in SpatialKey without having to login.
 With the Command Line Tool, typical users of SpatialKey can leverage this functionality without any programming knowledge.
 You just need to learn a few of the basics and you will be all set to kicking off import and update jobs outside of SpatialKey.

-This documentation can also be found at http://support.spatialkey.com/data-management-api-command-line-tool/
+This documentation can also be found [here](http://support.spatialkey.com/data-management-api-command-line-tool/)

 # Installing the Command Line Tool
 1. Download the Command Line Tool and sample data [Download .zip file](https://github.com/SpatialKey/skdm/raw/master/skdm.zip)